Written by Katie Stukowski

 if you believe that market pricing could be the right approach for your company, where do you begin?
 Here are the essential steps to follow that can help you successfully market price the jobs in your company:

 As the backbone of your company’s compensation strategy, market pricing can help you ensure that your pay remains competitive and firmly rooted in the realities of your market.
-Many companies have found our CompAnalyst® Market Data (which offers a robust library of more than 4,000 jobs) to be an invaluable tool to map market data to their internal positions.
+Many companies have found our CompAnalyst Market Data (which offers a robust library of more than 15,000 jobs, industry’s largest) to be an invaluable tool to map market data to their internal positions.

 Through this comprehensive database, you can scope data that is specific to your company’s geographic locations, size and industry.
 You can also automatically receive market reports for base salary and variable compensation.
 Your company jobs can even be loaded into the database so you can explore how your internal pay compares to market data for your matched jobs.
 Instead of spending hours poring over multiple data sets and surveys, you can take advantage of a simple, cloud-based tool to price your jobs with just a few clicks.

 Download our white paper to further understand how organizations across the country are using market data, internal analytics, and strategic communication to establish an equitable pay structure.